magneticio/vamp2setup/README.md

 You can however change the weights as you like and experiment with different settings.
 **Keep in mind that the weights should always add up to 100, otherwise the configuration will not be applied.**
 Checking the Gateway status through kubectl can be a bit harder than the previous scenarios.
-While a Gateway is a single entity in Vamp it can correspond, depending on its condition, to multiple Istio Route Rules on kubernetes.
+While a Gateway is a single entity in Lamia it can correspond, depending on its condition, to multiple Istio Route Rules on kubernetes.
 Hence you should runt he following commad:

 ````